trusch/btrfaas/README.md

 **b**trfaas is **tr**usch's **f**unction **a**s **a** **s**ervice platform

 ## Disclaimer
-This is heavily inspired by the architecture of [OpenFaaS](https://github.com/openfaas/faas) but has a focus on performance and maintainability.
+This is heavily inspired by the architecture of [OpenFaaS](https://github.com/openfaas/faas) but has a focus on performance, security and maintainability.

 ## Features